 |Marketing Electives.
 Choose three from: MKTG 336, MKTG 364, MKTG 380, MKTG 401,MKTG 405, MKTG 435, MKTG 438, MKTG 439, MKTG 450, MKTG 452, MKTG 463, MKTG 489, MKTG 494, MKTG 495 MKTG 496, MKTG 499A||9|

 1 120 semester hours are required for graduation.
 Any additional hours of college level credit can be used to equal minimum 120 semester hours required for degree.

 A minor in Marketing consists of a minimum of 15 semester hours, including MKTG 304, MKTG 305 and nine credit hours in Marketing at the 300-level or above.
 All prerequisites for these classes must also be satisfied.
-MKTG 390, MKTG 493, MKTG 495 and MKTG 499A-D may not be taken as part of the minor in Marketing.
-An advisor within the College of Business must be consulted before selecting this field as a minor.
+MKTG 480, MKTG 491, MKTG 493, MKTG 495 and MKTG 499A-D may not be taken as part of the minor in Marketing.
+An advisor within the College of Business and Analytics must be consulted before selecting this field as a minor.
 At least nine of the 15 semester hours must be taken at Southern Illinois University Carbondale.